-Austin has several pieces for percussion published through C-Alan Publications and his music has been performed in the United States, Brazil, Taiwan, and Greece.
-He is the recipient of several awards and commissions, including the PARMA Winter Call for Scores, the Dead Resonance Call for Aleatoric Scores, the Sound/Sight Art Collaboration, the First Annual LSU Composition Competition, CNME Call for Scores.
-His music has also been selected for festivals and conferences such as the Splice Institute (2021), Workshop on Computer Music and Technology (2020), Alba Music Festival (2020), Society of Composers Incorporated (2020), Electric LaTex (2020).
-Austin has presented research at the Web Audio Conference (2021) that explores using Web API’s as the basis for designing digital instruments, and at the New Interfaces for Musical Expression (2019) Conference that involves spatialized auditory and vibrotactile sensory stimuli.
-His String Quartet No. 1 “Lanterns” was also recently aired on the Viva 21st Century 50/50 Marathon on Classical Discoveries with Marvin Rosen.
+Austin has several pieces for percussion published through C Alan Publications and his music has been performed throughout North America, South America, Europe, and Asia.
+He is the recipient of several awards and commissions, including the PARMA Winter Call for Scores, the Dead Resonance Call for Aleatoric Scores, the First Annual LSU Composition Competition, CNME Call for Scores.
+His music has also been selected for festivals and conferences such as Yes We Cannibal (2021), The Collaborative Piano Institute (2021), New Music on the Bayou (2021), Splice Institute (2021), NYCEMF (2021), Workshop on Computer Music and Audio Technology (2020), Alba Music Festival (2020), Society of Composers Incorporated (2020), Electric LaTex (2019), and the Sound/Sight Art Collaboration (2018).
+His String Quartet No. 1 “Lanterns” was also recently aired on the Viva 21st Century 50/50 Marathon on Classical Discoveries with Marvin Rosen (2020).
+Austin has also presented research at the Web Audio Conference (2021) that explores using Web API’s as the basis for designing digital instruments, and at the New Interfaces for Musical Expression (2019) Conference that involves simultaneous auditory and vibrotactile stimuli.

 For more information, please reach out to Austin directly through his Contact page.